Foreign Correspondent (1940)

 Fourteen different writers worked to transform the book into a movie, and obviously the book doesn’t have Joel McCrea (The Most Dangerous Game, The More the Merrier, The Palm Beach Story, Barbary Coast, Primrose Path, Sullivan’s Travels) in it.
 Therefore, I prefer the movie.

-This is the fifth Hitchcock film I’ve written about (Rebecca, Notorious, To Catch a Thief, Spellbound), and it might be the weakest.
+This is one of many Hitchcock films I’ve written about (Dial M for Murder, Rebecca, Notorious, To Catch a Thief, Spellbound), and it might be the weakest.
 The tone is at times disjointed, and a major plot device is confusing and eventually irrelevant, but it’s still fun.

 This movie was filmed in early 1940 and takes place on the brink of WWII.
 Hitchcock wanted to support the British war effort, so it’s a ra-ra British, no-no Fascism film, but all in a very vague way.
 It’s fascinating to watch since it’s a WWII movie filmed at the very beginning of the war.
 They don’t know what’s coming…